rails/rails/guides/source/api_documentation_guidelines.md

 Booleans
 --------

-In predicates and flags prefer documenting boolean semantics over exact values.
+For predicates and flags, prefer documenting boolean semantics over exact values.

 When "true" or "false" are used as defined in Ruby use regular font.
 The singletons `true` and `false` need fixed-width font.
-Please avoid terms like "truthy", Ruby defines what is true and false in the language, and thus those words have a technical meaning and need no substitutes.
+Please avoid terms like "truthy".
+Ruby defines what is true and false in the language, and thus those words have a technical meaning and need no substitutes.

 As a rule of thumb, do not document singletons unless absolutely necessary.
 That